-Prashant Bhushan contempt case: SC refuses to defer sentence hearing or transfer proceedings
+Contempt case: Prashant Bhushan gets 2-3 days’ time to reconsider his tweets about Supreme Court

 It must be shown that that the act of contempt must “substantially interfere with the administration of justice”, Dhavan said, while referring to Section 13 of the Contempt of Courts Act.

 When asked by Mishra if the court should give Bhushan time to reflect on his statement, Attorney General KK Venugopal said it would be “tremendously good” if the court decided to do so.
-However, Bhushan told the court it was unlikely that there would be substantial change in his statement, but he will consult his lawyers.
+However, Bhushan told the court that it was unlikely there would be any substantial changes in his statement.
+But, he added that he would consult his lawyers.
 He added that his statement was “well-considered and well thought of”.

 “We will give you two-three days time,” Mishra responded.
 “Think [it] over.
 You must think over.
 We should not give verdict right now.”